ganeshasatpute/ganeshasatpute/README.md

 ### Hi there 👋
+### My name is Ganesh and I am a PhD student in mathematical sciences.
+* 🔭 I’m currently working in the field of dynamic equations on time scales.
+* 📫 How to reach me: [Email](mailto:d20071@students.iitmandi.ac.in)
 <!--
 **ganeshasatpute/ganeshasatpute** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.